DIY Bird Feeder

 - Let him thread the metal coils of the slinky over the open end of the U-shaped wire hanger around to where the hook starts.

-- Once the nuts are placed inside, let your child tie the metal coils on each end with the ribbon.
+- Once the nuts are properly positioned, let your child tie the metal coils on each end with the ribbon.
 This will keep the coils tight.

 - Help him wrap the loose end of the metal hanger around the base of the hook several times to secure the bird feeder.